mladen/practicing-da-ds-ml-ai/README.md

 - [Jay Shah - Siddha Ganju, Self-Driving Architect @NVIDIA | @ForbesBreakingNews](https://www.youtube.com/watch?v=UO0RLmQTUzc)

 ## YouTube channels

+- [metacodeM](http://www.youtube.com/@metacodeM) - Machine Learning, Data Science, Python, and more
+  > Whether you're exploring the realms of AI, data science, machine learning, deep learning, LLM, or statistics, our expert instructors, who are either actively working in tech fields or hold Ph.D.s in their domains, are here to guide you for free.
+  >
+  > Our goal is to empower you with the knowledge and skills needed to thrive in the dynamic world of rapidly evolving technologies.
+  >
+  > Additionally, we're excited to announce the upcoming launch of our community website, where you can engage with fellow learners, stay updated on industry trends, and access exclusive resources related to Industry 4.0.

+We’ll also offer comprehensive courses designed to provide you with in-depth learning experiences.
+Upon completion, you'll have the opportunity to earn certificates, validating your expertise.

 - [deeplizard](twitter.com/deeplizard) - ML + DL + AI tutorials, AI art tutorials, NLP tutorials etc.
 - [Machine Learning Street Talk](http://www.youtube.com/@MachineLearningStreetTalk)